-The powerhouse that Jack Brabham built
+The powerhouse that Jack (Brabham) built

-Jack Brabham was due to retire as a driver – until his astute choice
+Jack Brabham was due to retire as a driver – until his astute choice of Repco as engine builder gave him another F1 title.
+Paul Fearnley tells all

 Ferrari was the clear pre-season favourite.
 Team leader John Surtees wasn’t so sure, however: he was less than thrilled with the new 3-litre V12, hardly enamoured of team manager Eugenio Dragoni and adamant that a Formula One season only truly began for the Scuderia after Le Mans.
 But rival Jack Brabham was (reasonably) convinced: ‘The Return to Power’ of 1966 would surely play into the hands of Ferrari and its foundry.
 The ultra-competitive Australian had espied a chink of light – and was making a (12,000-mile) beeline for it – but he surmised that the door to success would be slammed in his face sooner rather than later.

 Jack had been pleased by his team’s prodigious preparation effort and the performance of its new chassis/engine package in the non-championship South African GP on New Year’s Day: his BT19, the only 3-litre present at East London, led comfortably until a loose screw in the injection system halted it 11 laps from victory.
 But after being forced to watch – by another ‘crook’ Lucas metering unit – Surtees’s dominant victory in Syracuse, the Ferrari 312’s debut, he wasn’t confident of beating the red car at Silverstone a fortnight later.
-The 35-lap International trophy, however, would allow him to refocus.
+The 35-lap International Trophy, however, would allow him to refocus.

 Brabham’s stock-block single-cam-per-bank V8 may only have given 278bhp (it was up to 310 by season end), but they were honest hard-working horses which, when harnessed to another do-anything-with-it spaceframe design from Ron Tauranac, proved unbeatable on May 14.
-Jack made a great start from pole and galloped off, leading from first to last and regulalrly lowering the lap record.
+Jack made a great start from pole and galloped off, leading from first to last and regularly lowering the lap record.
 Surtees finished 7.4sec behind, close enough to see that the green-and-gold car had been in control throughout.

 There are those who consider that Surtees gifted the 1966 World Championships to Brabham – man and machine – when he marched out of Ferrari at Le Mans.
 Surtees doesn’t see it that way.
 Sure, he might have won a second title, but he knows how hard it would have been for the Ferrari to beat the light-yet-sturdy, nimble, powerful-enough Brabham over the oil slicks of Brands and Zandvoort and around the Nürburgring’s twist and turns.
-He never enderestimated the threat posed by this unassuming team.
+He never underestimated the threat posed by this unassuming team.

 Surtees wasn’t alone in this view, but he was in a minority.
 For Brabham had marked time in F1 in 1965, conspicuously failing to build on a promising ’64.
 Jack and Ron, muckers since their dirt-track scratchings of the late ’40s, didn’t always see eye to eye, and this was one of those times.
 Testing and development had taken a back seat, and as his business pressures increased Jack was preparing to hang up his helmet: he started only six of the 10 championships rounds.
 But then Dan Gurney, the team’s pacesetter fro the previous three seasons, announced that he was leaving to set up Eagle.
 It all seemed to be unravelling